-Rhinoceros or Rhinos once inhabited Europe, Asia and Africa.
+Rhinoceros or Rhinos once inhabited Europe, Asia, and Africa.
 They have been drawn in cave paintings.
 Now they are only found in Africa’s savannahs and Asia’s tropical forests.
-They are known for their huge bodies, short but thick legs and one or two horns above their nose.
-We have gathered complete set of Rhino Facts For Kids that will help you in learning all about the Rhinoceros.
+They are known for their huge bodies, short but thick legs, and one or two horns above their nose.
+We have gathered a complete set of Rhino Facts For Kids that will help you in learning all about the Rhinoceros.
 You are going to learn about its scientific name, classification, species, evolution, appearance, physical features, physical abilities, diet, habitat, lifecycle, lifespan, reproduction, behavior, baby, adaptations, food chain, ecological role, population, endangerment, predators and many other Rhino Fun Facts.

 Rhino Facts For Kids